Rao48/Coursera_Getting_and_Cleaning_Data/README.md

 # Coursera_Getting_and_Cleaning_Data
 Course Project
 This repository hosts the R code and documentation files for the Data Science's course Getting and Cleaning data, offered in coursera.
-The UCI Human Activity Recognition (HAR) Using Smartphones dateset files is used in this analysis.
+The University of California Irvine’s (UCI), Human Activity Recognition (HAR) using Smartphones Dataset files is used in this analysis.
-The code assumes that data is in the same folder (UCI HAR Dataset), un-compressed and without names altered.
+The code assumes that data is in the same folder UCI’s HAR Dataset, un-compressed and without names altered.
 The CodeBook.md briefly explains the variables, the data, and any changes or work that was dome to clean up the data.
 The run_analysis.R code has all the codes to initiate and complete the analysis described in these five steps;